 As a youth development leader (YDL), Keane approaches education with consideration given to all aspects of human development.
-Her personal goal is to provide youth with a platform that supports them when confronting challenges, adapting to changing environments, and fosters strong morally responsible individuals.Youth development is promoted through educational activities and experiences that help youth develop social, ethical, emotional, physical, and cognitive competencies.
+Her personal goal is to provide youth with a platform that supports them when confronting challenges, adapting to changing environments, and fosters strong morally responsible individuals.Youth development is promoted through educational activities and experiences that help youth develope social, ethical, emotional, physical, and cognitive competencies.

 Youth leadership is part of the youth development process and